 Infuse personalities (give the brand a ‘tone of voice’)

 Structure the story with a start, midsection and end

 Leave the audience wanting more or leave a degree of mystery and suspense, never give it all away.

-Delivering a positive and authentic message through story-telling will out live any product-based marketing.
+Delivering a positive and authentic message through story-telling will outlive any product-based marketing.
 It will make sure your brand maintains a respectable premium and set itself apart from competitors.
-Like all good stories told to us from our early childhood to the present day, they weave themselves into our subconscious, which make an ideal and trusted basis for judgement on what we perceive, including consumer purchases.
+Like all good stories told to us from our early childhood to the present day, they weave themselves into our subconscious, which makes an ideal and trusted basis for judgement on what we perceive, including consumer purchases.